 International Brew Ha Ha

 Wild & Vaughan were brewers in Collingwood, an inner suburb of Melbourne.
-The brewery, known as the Collingwood Brewery, was founded in 1840, just a few years after Melbourne’s settlement.
-Along with many breweries in Victoria, it served the growing economy of the next generation which was powered in part by resource exploitation.
+The brewery, known as the Collingwood Brewery, was founded in 1840 just a few years after Melbourne’s settlement.
+Along with many breweries in Victoria it served the growing economy of the next generation which was powered in part by resource exploitation.

-In their own words:
+In the visitors’ words:

 There was very little difference between the several samples, except in the matter of age, which, of course, greatly affected the taste and strength.
 The sample labelled No. 1, and which was only about a fortnight old, was very much admired because of its lightness and the strong flavor of hops which it possessed.
 No. 2, which was of the same strength but had less hops, was also highly praised; but, although it was a month old, No. 1 was preferred to it.
 No. 3 was a matured ale, being about eighteen months old, but still in bulk.
 It was a little heavier in saccharine qualities than either of the other two samples, and had a rich vinous taste which it has acquired solely from age.
 This peculiarity of taste seemed, of course, strange at first, but after a second or third trial it was found to be extremely palatable.
 The body of this ale, though only similar to that of light English ale, was considered as somewhat too heavy for summer use.
 After due deliberation, tho judges determined in favor of No. 1, which they considered, if another fortnight older, would provide one of the best summer beverages that could be desired.
 Mr. Wild then announced his intention of abiding by the decision of the gentlemen who had favored him with their opinion, and to supply ale of the same description as had been approved of for summer use, under the designation of Wild’s No. 3 pale ale.

 The town had about a dozen breweries c.
-1870, but Carlisle Old Brewery was listed in a trade and export directory for its East India Pale Ale amongst other exported brands.
+1870, but Carlisle Old Brewery was listed in a trade and export directory for its East India Pale Ale, amongst other exported brands.
 It was not the sole brewer listed, but I’d guess the beer sent to Melbourne was Sir Richard’s (the source is not explained in the court report).

-Carlisle Old Brewery survived into the First World War, it was one of four breweries remaining in town in 1914.
-It was purchased by the government under the Carlisle State Management Scheme to supply beer, at controlled alcohol level, to pubs also purchased, a unique experiment that was thought to suit wartime conditions.
+Carlisle Old Brewery survived into the First World War, it was one of four breweries remaining in operation in 1914.
+It was purchased by the government under the Carlisle State Management Scheme to supply beer, at a controlled alcohol level, to pubs also purchased, a unique experiment that was thought to suit wartime conditions.
 The government had taken the brewery over because Carlisle was a centre of munitions manufacture.
 The mandarins wanted to control drinking to minimize accidents and perhaps the suborning of workers for sabotage.

-As it happens, Collingwood, unlike many other parts of Australia, has many structures which survive from the 1800s.
+As it happens Collingwood, unlike many other parts of Australia, has many structures that survive from the 1800s.
 One appears above, the Yarra Hotel, seen in its mid-1800s pomp.
-It seems likely beer made in the first image above was consumed in the second, or nearby buildings, maybe alongside a la Carlisle ale while still on the market.
-Pondering that is some good oil, I reckon.
+It seems likely beer made in the first image was consumed in establishments shown in the second, or in nearby buildings, maybe alongside Wild’s a la Carlisle ale while it was still on the market.